ken-tummada/DermaScan/README.md

-# DermaScan: A Skin Condition Classifier App for iOS, powered by Deep Learning.
+# DermaScan: A Skin Condition Classifier App for iOS, powered by Deep Learning

 ### Objective